-Of all these, I would say, a mutli-pronged approach with people seeking suitable medical fields for their diseases is probably the most effective cause for our longer lives.
+Of all these, I would say, a multi-pronged approach with people seeking suitable medical fields for their diseases is probably the most effective cause for our longer lives.

 What are the problems with this?

-Lack of sufficient investment in research in treatment of old age disorder
+Lack of sufficient investment in research in treatment of disorders due to old age.

-Troubles of being bed-ridden patient for a long period of time.
+Troubles of being a bed-ridden patient for a long period of time.

 I will be dealing with all the aspects in detail in future articles.
 But here are a few quick tips for a longer but healthier life.

-1. A stricter lifestyle – Regular sleep hours, Strict eating etiquette, exercise of a minimum 15 minutes a day, following seasonal Ayurveda regimen and daily routine regimen– all these help to set the body rhythm in sync with our surrounding atmosphere and helps to improve life expectancy.
+1. A stricter lifestyle – Regular sleep hours, strict eating etiquette, exercise of minimum 15 minutes a day, following seasonal Ayurveda regimen and daily routine regimen– all these help to set the body rhythm in sync with our surrounding atmosphere and helps to improve life expectancy.

 2. Use of spices – More you use turmeric, cinnamon, ginger, clove, cardamom, pepper, etc, more you will be supplied with anti oxidants and natural anti inflammatory phyto-chemicals.
-This leads to stronger liver, heart, kidney and so on.
+This leads to a healthier liver, heart, kidney and so on.

 6. Live closer to nature and allow herbs, vegetables to heal.
 Give your body a chance to heal on its own.

 7. Do not lie much.
 Be truthful.
-This is pertaining to social an spiritual health.
-Include prayer in daily routine to instill positivity.
+This is pertaining to social and spiritual health.
+Include prayer in your daily routine to instill positivity.